 5. Begin tackling your personal essay

 Whether you apply through VMCAS or directly through your school of choice, you may be required to submit a personal essay.
 Typically, you will respond to one to three essay prompts related to your career goals and personal qualities.
-Typically, your essay has a 300–500-word limit.
+Typically, your essay has a word limit of 300 to 500 words.

-It can be overwhelming if you let it.
+It can be overwhelming if you let it be.
 Take your time.
-Reflect on your passion for animals and your “why”.
+Reflect on your passion for animals and your why.
 Why do you want to be a vet?
 Then prepare two or three talking points you want to make sure the admissions teams understand about you and your goals.

 Helpful tip: Don’t sweat the essay!
 Be concise and let your personality shine through.